Meskeremhab/Meskeremhab/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm Meski, a student of master's in computer science with background of Electronics and communication Engineering.
+I'm Meski, master's student in computer science with background of Electronics and communication Engineering.

 ## 🚀 Skills